-We agree that these disclosures may contribute to a better assessment of whether the acquisition was successful and whether the purchase price paid was appropriate.

-However, we acknowledge that there are certain difficulties (e.g. the existence of multicausal effects, such as revenue synergies) in determining the disclosures, but nevertheless deem this to be preferential compared to the alternatives of no information on synergies or only boilerplate information.
+We agree that these disclosures may contribute to a better assessment of whether the acquisition was successful and whether the purchase price paid was appropriate, even though we acknowledge that there are certain difficulties (e.g., the existence of multicausal effects, such as revenue synergies) in determining the disclosures.
+However, we deem this to be preferential to the alternatives of no information on synergies or only boilerplate information.

 On the part of the investors, there is an understandable interest in this information.
 Therefore, we consider the proposed requirements to be useful.
-However, we suspect that these disclosure requirements - also due to the sensitivity of the information - could be prepared rather vaguely.
+However, we suspect that these disclosure requirements may be prepared rather vaguely - which may, at least in part, be due to the sensitivity of the information.
 Nevertheless, the proposed disclosures may provide additional relevant information and thus offer added value to the user.

-We would like to add that the situation is similar with the disclosure of company-specific key figures (non-GAAP measures).
-Although this might impair comparability and give management a certain amount of leeway to control the information to be disclosed, it is nevertheless considered the best possible alternative.
+We would like to add that the situation is similar to the disclosure of company-specific key figures (non-GAAP measures).
+Although this might impair comparability and give management a certain amount of leeway over the information to be disclosed, it is nevertheless considered the best possible alternative.